silnrsi/pysilfont/docs/docs.md

 - `-q, --quiet`
   - Quiet mode - only display severe errors.
 See reporting below
 - `-l LOG, --log LOG`
-  - Log file name (if not using default name).
-If there is no default for a log file name, a log file will only be created if LOG is specified
+  - Log file name (if not using the default name).
+By default logs will go in a logs subdirectory.
+If just a directory path is given, the log will go in there using the default name.
 - `-p PARAMS, --params PARAMS`
   - Other parameters - see below